 Up to 500 mL per hour of excess fluid can be removed with no clinically significant impact on electrolyte balance.1,2

 Aquadex FlexFlow Technology

-The Aquadex FlexFlow is designed to simply, safely, and precisely remove excess fluid (primarily excess salt and water) from patients suffering from fluid overload who have failed diuretic therapy.
-With the Aquadex FlexFlow, medical practitioners can specify and control the amount of fluid to be extracted at a safe, predictable, and effective rate.
-The Aquadex FlexFlow has been shown to have no clinically significant impact on electrolyte balance, blood pressure or heart rate.²
+The Aquadex FlexFlow System is an FDA cleared system designed to simply, safely, and precisely remove excess fluid (primarily excess salt and water) from patients suffering from fluid overload who have failed diuretic therapy.
+With the Aquadex FlexFlow, medical practitioners can specify and control the amount of fluid to be extracted at a safe, predictable, and effective rate with the option of hematocrit monitoring.
+The Aquadex FlexFlow has been shown to have no clinically significant impact on electrolyte balance, blood pressure or heart rate.2

 Easy to Operate, Safe to Use

 The Aquadex FlexFlow offers a precise and safe approach to treating fluid overload:

 - Allows a medical practitioner to specify the amount of fluid to be removed from each individual patient